nwad123/narrows/README.md

 ## Acknowledgements

 - Inspired by [andreiavrammsd/cpp-channel](https://github.com/andreiavrammsd/cpp-channel)
-- Lightly inspired by Rust's Crossbeam library
+- Inspired by Rust's Crossbeam library
 - [Any other acknowledgements]